Interstate 45: Gulf Freeway

 The stretch of I-45 connecting Galveston with Houston is known as the Gulf Freeway.
 It was the first freeway built in Texas—opened in stages beginning on October 1, 1948, up to a full completion to Galveston in 1952, as part of US 75.
 At the north (Houston) end, it connects to the North Freeway via the short Pierce Elevated, completed in 1967.
 The section north of the curve near SH 3/Monroe Road in southeastern Houston was built on the right-of-way of the former Galveston–Houston Electric Railway, which entered downtown on Pierce Street.

 After several interchanges, I-45 crosses the Galveston Causeway and passes Tiki Island.
 Old US 75 south of this junction was upgraded on the spot.

 The Gulf Freeway generally parallels SH 3 (old US 75) about 1 mi to the west, bypassing La Marque, Dickinson, and South Houston.
-It includes interchanges with several other freeways: FM 1764 (Emmett F. Lowry Expressway), State Highway NASA Road 1 (NASA Road 1), and the Sam Houston Tollway, meeting the north end of SH 3 in southeastern Houston.
+It includes interchanges with several other freeways: FM 1764 (Emmett F. Lowry Expressway), State Highway NASA Road 1 (NASA Road 1), and the Sam Houston Tollway (Beltway 8), meeting the north end of SH 3 in southeastern Houston.
 (This part of SH 3—on Winkler Drive and Monroe Road—is not part of old US 75.)
 A center reversible HOV lane begins just south of the Sam Houston Tollway.

 In Houston, I-45 meets I-610 and SH 35 at a complicated interchange.
 At the merge with Spur 5, a short freeway spur to the University of Houston, elevated collector–distributor roads (also part of Spur 5) begin.
 The collector–distributor roads and the HOV lane end at Emancipation Avenue, the original end of the Gulf Freeway.
-Just past Emancipation Avenue is an interchange with I-69/US 59 (Eastex Freeway and Southwest Freeway) and SH 288 (South Freeway), after which I-45 technically becomes the North Freeway as it runs along the northwest half of the block between Pierce Street and Gray Street as the Pierce Elevated.
+Just past Emancipation Avenue is an interchange with I-69/US 59 (Eastex and Southwest freeways) and SH 288 (South Freeway), after which I-45 technically becomes the North Freeway as it runs along the northwest half of the block between Pierce Street and Gray Street as the Pierce Elevated.

-The reversible HOV lane begins in downtown Houston at the intersection of St. Joseph Parkway and Emancipation Avenue, with easy access inbound to St. Joseph Parkway and outbound from Pierce Street.
+The reversible HOV lane begins in Downtown at the intersection of St. Joseph Parkway and Emancipation Avenue, with easy access inbound to St. Joseph Parkway and outbound from Pierce Street.
 It runs down the median of the Gulf Freeway, mostly at the same level as the mainlanes.
 Ramps are provided for access to and from the following roads: